kangkyu/accounts_mock/README.md

 ## date, title, and amount

 + We are going to build a Record resource, which will include a date, a title, and an amount.
++ Next, we need to create a new file `index.html.erb` under `apps/views/records/`, this file will act as a bridge between our Rails app and our React Components.